acro5piano/typed-graphqlify/CONTRIBUTING.md

 ## Release

-@acro5piano will create a relase on GitHub, and bump version then run `npm publish`.
+@acro5piano will create a relase on GitHub.

+- Edit `package.json` and bump version
+- Add summary to `Changelog.md`
+- Add new release on GitHub by tagging
+- `npm publish`

 ## Versioning & Development status